Kong Le: Early life and military career

-His father died in 1940, leaving the six-year-old to farm rice.
-He received a little formal education at the Savannakhet Lycee before enlisting in the Royal Lao Army circa 1951.
+His father died in 1940, leaving his family destitute and forcing the then six-year-old Le to farm in a rice farm.
+He received a little formal education at the Savannakhet Lycee before enlisting in the Royal Lao Army in 1951.
 He showed enough martial promise to be included in the third Officer Candidate School class at Dong Hene.
 He graduated 19th in his class of 21.
 He was noted for his changeable temperament and rapid mood swings.

 Kong Le's first assignment after OCS subordinated him to Captain Ouane Rattikone in Luang Prabang.
 In 1957, he underwent Scout Ranger training at Fort William McKinley, the Philippines.
 After returning to Laos, he was trained by Kopassus.
 Upon his return to Laos in 1958, he joined 2ème bataillon de parachutistes (Parachute Battalion 2) as its second in command.
 During his early paratroop service, he befriended two other officers who would become important in Laotian history, Vang Pao and Thao Ma.